AscherFriedman/AscherFriedman.github.io/_posts/2022-10-30-Cross_Validation_Strategies.md

 ![png](/images/CV_STRATS/OVERVIEW.png)

 If it looks a bit confusing, don’t worry!
-On the top we have the benefits of the various strategies, and below we have the situations that would lead you to lean toward various strategies.
+Pictured above we have the benefits of the various strategies, and below we have the situations that would lead you to lean toward various strategies.
 Upon explaining the various strategies it will serve as a great high-level overview of the pros, cons and decision criteria that should be considered when choosing a cross validation strategy.
 We will explain all of the CV strategies, and then discuss a few use cases and why you would use one over the other.

 1. TOC
 {:toc}